hap-server/hap-server/README.md

     - Uses a local copy of the web interface instead of using the server's.
 - [ ] Historical data
     - [ ] Store changes to an accessory's state
+        - Enable with the `--experimental-history` flag.
+Currently only stores changes already visible to hap-server (when plugins (usually incorrectly) update without any subscribed clients, when controlled in hap-server or when a controller is subscribed to changes) and from all accessories.
     - [ ] Elgato Eve???
 - [ ] Security
     - [x] Web interface authentication